 Most visitors who travel to Antarctica aboard larger ships go ashore and essentially stand on the beach, perhaps walking a short distance in large groups.
 While even this opportunity can be exciting, often among multitudes of penguins, it pales in comparison to the chance to really explore away from crowds.
 Our small group is able to hike farther, by ourselves, in the vast, pristine silence of the polar world.
 This is a genuine wilderness experience, and it isn't available on other itineraries.

 - Guided Small-Group Kayaking Excursions

-Optional opportunities for kayaking are included as you are accompanied by our experienced Expedition Leader on exciting short excursions.
+Optional opportunities for kayaking are included, and you are accompanied by our experienced Expedition Leader on exciting short excursions.
 We explore the shoreline in very small groups to ensure the quietest and most intimate wildlife encounters.
 (Kayak outings from larger ships often include groups of 20 or more.)
-Also, in such small groups you can also receive more personalized attention from our Expedition Leader to help you improve your paddling skills quickly and efficiently.
+Also, when you're kayaking with just a few individuals, you receive personalized attention from our Expedition Leader to help you improve your paddling skills quickly and efficiently.

 - Sail with World-Class Polar Mariners